 That attention comes at a price.
 For starters, many have requirements on initial deposits to even open an account.
 Trades may be limited to lots, meaning that a person might not be allowed to purchase $200 worth of XYZ company at $10 per share.
 A minimum lot of 100 shares may be required, for example.

 Furthermore, brokerage fees and commissions are generally higher than other broker options.
 It is not uncommon for a fee of 2% of total assets under management to be charged annually.
 This is certainly something to consider as it can erode profits.

 It is also something worth noting that many traditional brokers deal exclusively with stocks traded on national exchanges (i.e. Nasdaq, NYSE, TSX) and do not trade “over the counter” stocks.
 If you’re interested in highly speculative companies, be sure to ask about this when performing due diligence on a broker.

-Discount brokers, such as E*Trade, Ameritrade, Scottrade, etc., are also exactly as the name implies; they’re less expensive than traditional brokers.
+Discount brokers, such as Charles Schwab and TD Ameritrade in the U.S. and Questrade and Scotia iTrade in Canada, etc., are also exactly as the name implies; they’re less expensive than traditional brokers.
 Many of these do indeed offer advanced services, but those services always come at an additional cost.
 For the most part, discount brokers are designed for the cost-conscious, self-directed investor that wants to execute trades digitally without any assistance from others.

 Discount brokers typically provide research and educational tools that is readily available to the public, along with some sort of proprietary trading platform meant to differentiate their firm from competition.
-The big advantage to discount brokers is minimizing trade costs, with commissions generally ranging from $1 to $10 (charged on each side of the trade).
-Many discount brokers frequently offer specials to lure in new customers, such as several months of free trades or a specified number of free trades, with greater incentives when an account is opened with a larger amount of money.
+The big advantage to discount brokers as of 2019, no trading commissions.

 Although not standardized, most OTC companies are available for trading through discount brokers.